Arash217/football-team-tracker-BT/README.md

   <img height="500px" src="https://github.com/Arash217/football-team-tracker-BT/blob/master/docs/reliable.jpg">
 </p>

 It doesn't look pretty but it still works.
-The scores and notifications are updated, because the page constantly refreshes every second which causes the server to send a new page.
+The scores and notifications are updated by constantly refreshing the page every second which triggers the server to send a new page back.

 ### 4.2 Usable
 With CSS but no JavaScript: